mandar7-git/ICG-Computer-Vision-using-Tensorflow/README.md

 # ICG-Computer-Vision-using-Tensorflow
-This repository is for submitting assignments for the project, Computer Vision using Tensorflow offered through the SnT Council by the IITK Consulting Group.
+This repository is for submitting assignments for the project Computer Vision using Tensorflow offered through the SnT Council by the IITK Consulting Group.